nitishnb/6th_Sem/CNS AAT/Readme.md

 ```

 ## Cryptanalysis
 The Atbash cipher is trivial to break since there is no key, as soon as you know it is an Atbash cipher you can simply decrypt it.
-If you didn't know it was an Atbash cipher, you could break it by assuming the ciphertext is a substitution cipher, which can still be easily broken.
-Alternatively, it can be broken if it is assumed to be an Affine cipher.
+If you didn't know it was an Atbash cipher, you could break it by assuming the ciphertext is a substitution cipher, which can still be easily broken, [check here](https://github.com/nitishnb/6th_Sem/blob/main/CNS%20AAT/break_simplesub_2.ipynb).
+Alternatively, it can be broken if it is assumed to be an [Affine cipher](https://github.com/nitishnb/6th_Sem/blob/main/CNS%20AAT/break_atbash_cipher.ipynb).